The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Galaxy Model

 Our isolated galaxy model is a higher-resolution version of the initial conditions from the \textsc{Agora} High-resolution Galaxy Simulations Comparison Project \citep{agora,agoraIC}.
 The galaxy has a live stellar disk and bulge, as well as a live dark matter halo.
 The dark matter halo has an NFW density profile \citep{navarro1997}.
 The halo has $M_{200}=1.074\times10^{12}$ M$_{\odot}$ and a halo concentration parameter, $c=10$.
 The stellar disk has an exponential density profile with a total mass of $3.438\times10^{10}$ M$_{\odot}$.
 The stellar bulge has a total mass of $4.927\times10^9$ M$_{\odot}$ and follows a Hernquist profile \citep{hernquist1990}.

 We began with the standard (low) \textsc{Agora} resolution initial condition, but then split each particle 64 times to increase the resolution.
 The dark matter halo has 6.4 million particles, each of mass $1.956\times10^5$ M$_{\odot}$.
 The stellar disk and bulge combined have 7.2 million particles, each of mass 5360 M$_{\odot}$.
 The gas disk is composed of 6.4 million particles, each of mass 1342 M$_{\odot}$.
-We employ a gravitational softening length of 80 pc.
+We employ the standard Gasoline piecewise polynomial gravitational softening, with a softening length of 80 pc (so that force is Newtonian at a distance of 160 pc).

 We picked the public \textsc{Agora} galaxy IC to facilitate comparisons with other work, including the original study \citep{agoraIC} and newer work that also uses it \citep[e.g.][]{agertz2015,grisdale2017,grisdale2018,semenov2017,semenov2018}.
 However, we note that this galaxy has a significantly higher surface density than typically estimated for the Milky Way, its ostensible target \citep[e.g.][]{nakanishi2016}.
 It is still in the typical range for normal spiral galaxies.
 In fact, the \textsc{Agora} IC has similar characteristics with NGC 5055, the sunflower galaxy.